rosemutai/Leaderboard/README.md

 This project is built with HTML, CSS & JavaScript

-**Leaderboard** is a simple project build to consume the leaderboard API
+**Leaderboard** is a simple project build to consume the leaderboard API.
+A user can add their name and their score which then will be displayed on the list of the existing scores.

 ## :hammer_and_wrench: Built With <a name="built-with"></a>
 - HTML